British Virgin Islands Insolvency Act, 2003 and Related Legislation

 DOWNLOAD THE ACT HERE

-The provisions of Part III of the Insolvency Act, 2003 have not yet been brought into force.
-Part III of the Insolvency Act, which encompasses sections 74 through 114, contains the provisions dealing with administration orders.
+Part III of the Insolvency Act, which encompasses sections 74 through 114, contains the provisions dealing with administration orders, these provisions have not yet been brought into force.

 The provisions of Part XVIII of the Insolvency Act, 2003 are not in force.
 This Part, which encompasses sections 436 through 465, contains the provisions dealing with cross-border insolvency.
 The Government of the British Virgin Islands has stated that these provisions will not be brought into force until such time as there is a “level playing field” with respect to the UNCITRAL model on cross-border insolvency, meaning that the model be adopted by many jurisdictions.
 It is not anticipated that the provisions of Part XVII will come into force any time in the foreseeable future.